 Time to connect the cables!

-Wiring is a little bit tricky if you never did this in past.
+Wiring is a little bit tricky if you have never done this in past.
 But when you will follow me you will not need another try to learn it.
-First of all, I don’t recommend installing graphics card before wiring because it creates a lot of difficulties in doing so.
+First of all, I don’t recommend installing a graphics card before wiring because it creates a lot of difficulties in doing so.
 So, completing the wiring stuff before installing the GPU is highly recommended.

-The biggest connector you will find is the 24 pin power connector that will be having the thickest cable and can be recognised easily.
-You have to connect it to the 24 pin power port on your motherboard which is 95% of the time present at the right middle side of the PCB.
+The biggest connector you will find is the 24-pin power connector that will be having the thickest cable and can be recognized easily.
+You have to connect it to the 24-pin power port on your motherboard which is 95% of the time present on the right middle side of the PCB.
 It will go in one direction only.
 Make sure you properly connect it by putting some good pressure on it.

-CPU power cable will have 4+4 pin power connectors and there will be either a 4 pin or 8 pin power port on your motherboard which is mostly present at the top left side of the PCB.
-It will be near to your CPU socket.
-Similar to the 24 pin ATX power connector, it will also go in one direction.
+The CPU power cable will have 4+4 pin power connectors and there will be either a 4-pin or 8-pin power port on your motherboard which is mostly present at the top left side of the PCB.
+It will be near your CPU socket.
+Similar to the 24-pin ATX power connector, it will also go in one direction.

 So depending on how many pinholes your CPU port has on your motherboard, you have to connect this connector.
-You will have to connect either a 4 pin connector only or combine two 4 pin connectors to make them 8 pin power connector if your board has an 8 pin power port.
+You will have to connect either a 4-pin connector only or combine two 4-pin connectors to make them 8-pin power connectors if your board has an 8-pin power port.
 Eazy peazy!

 For the other small connectors, remember the following diagram and connect these cables just as the diagram shows.

-Time for installing your favourite component.
+Time for installing your favorite component.
 To install it, simply remove the PCI expansion cover which is present in your case at the rear.
-Generally, you have to remove two of them because most cards are two slot cards.
+Generally, you have to remove two of them because most cards are two-slot cards.
 Make sure you remove the right ones which are aligned to the PCI-Ex 16 slot on your motherboard.